"On the Next Dai Guard, Ibuki has a really long flashback. I mean a really long flashback."

 - Sym-Bionic Titan has two of these in "Shadows of Youth" and "Escape from Galaluna."
 Literally the whole episodes are a flashback, as there's no Framing Device.

-- Samurai Jack also had "Young Jack in Africa" which takes place during the montage in the first episode and also lacks a framing device.
-"Jack Remembers the Past" does this with the Framing Device.
+- Samurai Jack had "Young Jack in Africa" which takes place during the montage in the first episode and lacks a framing device.
+"Jack Remembers the Past" does this with the Framing Device of remembering his original home as he walks through it.

 - Moral Orel had two of these: "Help" was about how Bloberta met Clay, the present day scenes are from the end of "Nature: Part 2."
 "Passing" is about Clay's childhood, the present day scenes are from a scene toward the beginning of "Nature: Part 1."
 Beforel Orel could be considered this, although that's more of a prequel.